-Traveling internationally with a minor is often a great way to spend time with family and experience new adventures.
+For U.S. Citizens, traveling internationally with a minor is often a great way to spend time with family and experience new adventures.
 However, a passport is required in order to make any international flight.
-The process to get a minor a passport is different from that of an adult.
-The main reason is because parental consent from both parent is required if both parents are listed on the birth certificate and both have custody of the child.
+The process of getting a minor’s U.S. passport is different from that of an adult.
+The main reason is because parental consent from both parents is required if both parents are listed on the birth certificate and both have custody of the child.
 In cases where sole custody has been obtained a DS 3053 is not required but you will need the certified copy of the court documents.

 What does parental consent really mean?
 In a nutshell it means that both parents if listed on the birth certificate must give consent to the issuance of the passport.
 This is done usually in person either at a post office, county clerk or passport agency.
 It is a very easy process as long as you appear with the child, birth certificate and previous passport if the minor has had a previous passport.
 The birth certificate is important especially at the post office or county clerk because the birth certificate lists parentage while the passport does not.
 If only one parent is listed on the birth certificate then only the parent listed on the birth certificate can apply with the minor being present.
 If both parents are listed then both parents have to attend with the minor.

 However, there are some instances where one parent cannot attend.
 In these cases the state department allows the non attending parent to fill out a form called a DS #3053 which must be notarized and turned in by the attending parent along with a copy of the non attending parent’s ID used to notarize the DS #3053.
 This form properly filled out and presented along with a clear copy of the ID will work just fine.